Contrastive Learning for API Aspect Analysis: Discussions

 \subsection{Threats to Validity}

 \textbf{Internal validity threats} relate to the limitations in study design and implementation that may impact experimental results.
 To reduce these threats, we reused an existing replication package for aspect based API review classification provided by \cite{yang2022aspect} and performed necessary modification to implement CLAA.
+We used the contrastive loss functions provided in \cite{Musgrave2020PyTorchML}.
+Potential threats introduced due to the usage of LIME include sensitivity to perturbation strategy, inadequate sample size for generating explanations, noise and randomness issues, biases inherited from the original model etc. To mitigate these threats, for each explanation generation, we have have used a sample size of 100 (perturbed samples), to reduce noise and randomness we have used a seed value of 42.
+To validate the explanations, quantitative and qualitative analysis is need which we leave open for future work.

-We used the contrastive loss functions provided in \cite{Musgrave2020PyTorchML}. \textbf{External validity threats} refers to the generalizability of the results.
-For API aspect detection using CLAA, the results may only apply to the specific dataset used and the domain of Stack Overflow but may not be applicable to other datasets or domains. \textbf{Construct validity threats} refer to concerns regarding the relationship between theory and observations.
+\textbf{External validity threats} refers to the generalizability of the results.
+For API aspect detection using CLAA, the results may only apply to the specific dataset used and the domain of Stack Overflow but may not be applicable to other datasets or domains.

+\textbf{Construct validity threats} refer to concerns regarding the relationship between theory and observations.
 Such threats could arise due to errors in measurement.
 We used the same evaluation metrics including precision, recall, f1 score, MCC, and AUC that were used in \cite{yang2022aspect}.
 To gauge the performance of the participants, we determined the percentage of correct answers, which may be influenced by external factors like tiredness, time management etc.